Editorial Standards

 - Both parties must file matching Form 8594 with the federal return for the year the sale closes.
 If the price changes later, file a new Supplemental Statement for that later year.

 - Allocate 100 percent of consideration, including assumed liabilities.
-Value Classes I through VI at fair market value, then assign the residual to goodwill and going concern in Class VII.
+Value Class I (cash and general deposit accounts) at actual amount, Classes II through VI at fair market value, then assign the residual to goodwill and going concern in Class VII.

 - If an earnout or other contingent payment exists, complete the maximum consideration line and describe how it will be computed and over what period.